AlopexTMNT/betterflix/README.md

 # betterflix
-Betterflix a minimal version on mpaflix
+Betterflix a minimal version of mpaflix